Repeated mergers, mass-gap black holes, and formation of intermediate-mass black holes in nuclear star clusters: Method

 Finally, the cluster metallicity, $\zcl$, determines the BH mass spectrum.
 The velocity dispersion and densities of BHs in the core can be related to the corresponding quantities for the background stars.
 Stellar and BH velocity dispersions are related by

-which quantifies the deviation from energy equipartition between stars and BHs.
-We fix $\xi=1/\sqrt{5}$, which gives timescales for BHB formation consistent with the numerical study of \citet{mors2015}.
+where $\langle m_{\rm *}\rangle\approx 0.5\msun$ and $\langle m_{\rm BH}\rangle\approx 10\msun$, which quantifies the deviation from energy equipartition between stars and BHs.
+We fix $\xi=1/\sqrt{5}$, which gives timescales for BBH formation consistent with the numerical study of \citet{mors2015}.
 When the BH population dominates the mass in the core, its density is \citep{lee1995,ChoksiVolonteri2019}

 where $f_{\rm BH}=0.01$ is the fraction of the cluster mass in BHs.